gamusdev/lowlatency-performance-test/brokers/leeme.md

 localhost:15672 with guest/guest
 ````

+---

 ## Kafka

 To test the Kafka broker, used the Kafka binary downloaded from: https://kafka.apache.org/quickstart.

-Then, I created my own container with this simple Dockerfile
+Then, to created my own container with this simple Dockerfile:

 Dockerfile
 ````